jayswan/strength_training/README.md

 - Push-ups
   - Weighted
-    - Because I don't have a bench, this is my primary upper body pressing exercise.
-I do them mostly with a 25 or 35 pound plate on my back, but sometimes I use a weight vest.
+    - I use either a weight vest or a plate balanced on my back.
   - Unweighted

+- Bench Press
+  - I've done bench press on and off over the years, but I've rarely gone heavier than a 3-rep max to reduce injury risk.
+I think bench press is great if you can do it safely and without shoulder pain; this seems to vary a lot between people.

 - Floor Press
   - This is my secondary upper body pressing exercise.
 It's the same as a dumbbell bench press except you do it lying on the floor, so you have less range of motion.